 The CARP Mobile Sensing (CAMS) Flutter package carp_mobile_sensing is a programming framework for adding digital phenotyping capabilities to your mobile (health) app.
-CAMS is designed to collect research-quality sensor data from the smartphone on-board sensors and attached off-board wearable devices.
+CAMS is designed to collect research-quality sensor data from smartphone on-board sensors and attached off-board wearable devices.

 Aim and Purpose

-Similar to other platforms, CAMS is a state-of-the-art mobile sensing platform with support for collection of a wide range of data types (see this table for an overview), and with support for various non-functional features like privacy protection and adaptive sensing.
+Similar to other platforms, CAMS is a state-of-the-art mobile sensing platform with support for the collection of a wide range of data types (see this table for an overview), and with support for various non-functional features like privacy protection and adaptive sensing.
 CAMS has a set of unique design goals and novel technological contributions:

-• Reactive application programming interface – The CAMS programming API is designed to be simple, yet expressive for the programmer.
+• Reactive application programming interface – The CAMS programming API is designed to be simple yet expressive for the programmer.
 It supports a modern reactive, stream-based programming model allowing for non-blocking sensing and data processing.

-• Unified sensing – CAMS has a unified sensing concept for both on-board and off-board (e.g. wearable) sensing.
+• Unified sensing – CAMS has a unified sensing concept for both on-board and off-board (e.g., wearable) sensing.
 This allows for a unified way to set up and use data sampling in the app without the need to consider differences in the underlying operating system (OS) or device.

 • Cross-platform – by using Flutter, CAMS supports a unified programming API and programming language for both Android and iOS programming.
-Hence, the same code base and programming API is used to develop apps for both Android and iOS.
+Hence, the same code base and programming API are used to develop apps for both Android and iOS.

 • Data Management – CAMS has extensive support for different data sampling, transformation, storage, and upload methods.
 A uniform approach to data transformation is adopted, which supports both privacy-enabling transformations as well as transforming data to make it comply with official data standards.

-• Maintainable – CAMS and all its sub-components are available at pub.dev, which is the Flutter dependency management system that allow for easy access to CAMS libraries and for sharing custom libraries amongst a CAMS programming community.
+• Maintainable – CAMS and all its sub-components are available at pub.dev, which is the Flutter dependency management system that allows for easy access to CAMS libraries and for sharing custom libraries amongst a CAMS programming community.

 The basic scenario CAMS seeks to support is to;